-- Whateley Universe: While several are mentioned at times, the only one shown to date is Superbad, which is specifically a hangout for minor supervillains with day jobs (and the occasional bunch of retired supervillain hunters who are looking for a nice quiet place to drink).
+- For a while the only one shown was Superbad, which is specifically a hangout for minor supervillains with day jobs (and the occasional bunch of retired supervillain hunters who are looking for a nice quiet place to drink).
 It's basically an ordinary working folks bar, except for some of the decor and the tolerance for odd costumes.

 - As of the Thor: The Dark World episode, How It Should Have Ended has a Villain Pub to contrast with the Super Cafe where Superman and Batman usually hang out.

 - The Yellow trailer of RWBY takes place in one of these.
 It doesn't actually look like a rough place per se, but it's a kinda seedy nightclub run by Junior, a mafia boss, and the place is crawling with his hatchet/machete-wielding thugs (who he hires out to the Big Bad of the show's first episode) and also Militia and Melanie, two deadly twins.
 Too bad none of them are even close to a match for Yang Xiao Long.

 - Yang returns to this establishment in season two, while looking for information on the guy Junior loaned his thugs two.
 But this time, they are all so scared of her, the thugs immediately panic and pull their guns as she walks in, while Junior wisely decides to cooperate without a fight.